becem-gharbi/nuxt-s3/README.md

 A Nuxt 3 module for using Amazon S3 compatible file storage services such as Cloudflare R2.
 This module is based on the AWS JS SDK `v3`.

+**Important**

+This package is not suitable for deployment to edge workers given its dependency on AWS SDK which leads to a server bundle size around 1MB.
+As a solution an alternative package is created [nuxt-s3](https://github.com/becem-gharbi/nuxt-s3-edge) undependent of AWS SDK with a server bundle size around 12KB.

 ## Features

 - ✔️ Bucket create/remove/list via `useS3Bucket` composable